Let’s get real about this “quality vs. quantity” debate. Quantity time with your kid’s matters.

 I think we’d all vote for quantity when it concerns money.

-Sure, these examples are extreme (and some laughable) AND of course quality time matters, too.
+Sure, these examples are extreme (and some laughable), AND of course, quality time matters too.
 But if we’re honest, most of us prefer to spend the bulk (or large quantity) of our time with the people who matter most to us.
-And just like you want lots of time with them, they want (and need) a solid quantity of time with you.
+Just like you want lots of time with them, they want (and need) a solid quantity of time with you.
 You.
 No one replaces you (or that time).
 NO ONE.
 So figure out how to make quantity time with your family happen from now on.

 Look, most of us care deeply about our role as a spouse and parent.
 We’re all doing our best, with some seasons of life going miraculously better than others.
 No one wants a guilt trip about how they’re disappointing the ones they love.
 But the truth is — before you know it, kids grow up and leave.
 You’ll want them to spend a good quantity of time with you in your advancing years.
 Do the same for them now.

 Do you think quality or quantity is more important?
 Let us know by commenting below.